bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 - Applications (Oracle, SQL, SAP Hana)
 - Windows and Linux FS

-Todays Blogpost will focus on the Protection of Managed Azure Kubernetes Service, AKS
+Todays Blogpost will focus on the Protection of Managed Azure Kubernetes Service, AKS.
+We will do so by fisrt Creating Protection Policies and Add Namespace Assts to ist, amd in a second Step add Namespaces automatically from Kubernetes Namespace Labels using Protection Rules

 In order to get Started with PPDM on Azure, we will require 2 Solutions to be deployed to Azure:
 - DataDomain Virtual Edition (>= 6.0), DDVE ( AKA PPDD )